OpenDebates/Erin/docs/handbook/tutorials/intermediate/tags.rst

        # Notice this is now group()
        # Setting invoke_without_command=True makes sure sub commands don't
-       # the code in this function when they are called.
+       # run the code in this function when they are called.
        @commands.group(
            name="tag",
            invoke_without_command=True